The Sustainable Finance Department at the Nepal Bankers’ Association was launched amid an event in Kathmandu on Thursday, September 26.

 “While everyone agrees on the need to ensure cyber security in the banking sector, the risks posed by climate change have been undermined so far” she said.
 “The ‘tragedy of the horizon’ is a false narrative, we need to act now.”

-While Governor Adhikari mentioned that sustainable finance, without a doubt, should be a precondition, he argued that it should not be an excuse to achieve the country’s development aspirations.
+While Governor Adhikari mentioned that sustainable finance, without a doubt, should be a precondition, he argued that it should not be an excuse to halt the country’s development aspirations.
 “The climate risks should not be considered a hurdle to development, it can be and should be mitigated.”